-Voter registration drives are essential for every election cycle.
+A voter registration drive is essential for every election cycle.
 This is because every election brings not just new candidates, issues, or governments.
-With each new election come a new set of voters, ready to change the political landscape with the power of their votes.
+With each new election comes a new set of voters, ready to change the political landscape with the power of their votes.

-Every U.S State, except North Dakota, requires citizens to register to vote.
-In addition to that, if someone has moved, changed their name, or want to update their party affiliation, they need to update their voter registration.
-Often, this process can seem tedious, inaccessible or difficult for individuals.
+Every US State, except North Dakota, requires citizens to register to vote.
+In addition to that, if someone has moved, changed their name, or wants to update their party affiliation, they need to update their voter registration.
+Often, this process can seem tedious, inaccessible, or difficult for individuals.
 This is why advocacy groups and political parties need to conduct voter registration drives.

-This article explores how to organize a voter registration drive to include newly eligible voters, eligible but unregistered voters, and the channels through which you can persuade registered nonvoters to exercise their right to vote.
+This article explores how to organize a voter registration drive to include newly eligible voters and eligible but unregistered voters and the channels through which you can persuade registered nonvoters to exercise their right to vote.